 Try to google it and you will get multiple tips how to lose weight with hypothyroidism: cut on carbs, exercise, stay hydrated.
-It would work but with well-functioning thyroid and adrenals, not with underactive thyroid.
+It can work but… with well-functioning thyroid and adrenals, not with hypothyroidism.
 Actually, restrictive diet and strenuous workouts can make your thyroid even worse.
+So I’m going to share with you few things you can do improve your weight loss and what to avoid if you have underactive thyroid.

 Can thyroid medication help you lose weight?

 Not always.
-Some people will recommend to take thyroid medications but as you can imagine, as a natural health advocate, I am always searching for root-cause of the problem, rather than taking a magic pill as it won’t solve your problem long term.
+Some people will recommend to take thyroid medications but as you can imagine, as a natural health advocate, I am always searching for root-cause of the problem, rather than taking a pill as it won’t solve your problem long term.
 Most often, the prescribed thyroid medication is levothyroxine – synthetic form of T4 which is inactive hormone.
 If you are not converting well T4 to T3 you may still struggle with thyroid symptoms and weight gain with addition of side effects of the medication.
+That’s why natural treatment for hypothyroidism and getting to the root works way better if you are looking for long term health and vitality, including easy weight loss and good metabolism:)

 Why it’s so dificult to lose weight with low thyroid?